A classification of postcritically finite Newton maps: Proof of the classification theorem

 Theorem 1.2 of \cite{LMS1} asserts that every postcritically finite Newton map has an extended Newton graph that satisfies the axioms of Definition \ref{Def_AbstractExtNewtGraph}, and we have shown in Section \ref{NewtonMapsfromGraphs} that every abstract extended Newton graph extends to an unobstructed branched cover, and is therefore realized by a Newton map.
 We now check that these two assignments are well-defined on equivalence relations and are inverses of each other, giving an explicit classification of postcritically finite Newton maps in terms of combinatorics.

-Denote by $\mathcal{N}$ the set of postcritically finite Newton maps up to affine conjugacy.
-Denote by $\mathcal{G}$ the set of abstract extended Newton graphs up to Thurston equivalence (Definition \ref{Def_ThurstonEquivalenceAbstExtGraphs}).
+Recall that $\Newt$ is the set of postcritically finite Newton maps up to affine conjugacy, and that $\AENG$ is the set of abstract extended Newton graphs up to Thurston equivalence (Definition \ref{Def_ThurstonEquivalenceAbstExtGraphs}).
 Equivalence classes in both cases are denoted by square brackets.
-Our first goal is to show that the assignments made in Theorems \ref{Thm_NewtMapsGenerateExtNewtGraphs} and \ref{Thm_Realization} are well-defined on the level of equivalence classes, namely, they induce mappings $\mathcal{F}: \mathcal{N} \to \mathcal{G}$ and $\mathcal{F}': \mathcal{G} \to \mathcal{N}$.
+Our first goal is to show that the assignments made in Theorems \ref{Thm_NewtMapsGenerateExtNewtGraphs} and \ref{Thm_Realization} are well-defined on the level of equivalence classes, namely, they induce mappings $\mathcal{F}: \Newt \to \AENG$ and $\mathcal{F}': \AENG \to \Newt$.